-Emission Point(s) Applicable Requirement Condition Number(s) Pollutant/ Parameter Limit/Standard AA-001b 40 CFR 63.783(b), Subpart II 3.D.1 VOHAP Handling, transfer, and condition of containers and piping systems AA-001a 40 CFR 63.3900(b), Subpart MMMM 3.D.2 Organic HAP Good air pollution control practices AA-001 11 Miss.
+Emission Point(s) Applicable Requirement Condition Number Pollutant / Parameter Limit / Standard AA-001b 40 CFR 63.783(b); Subpart II 3.D.1 VOHAPs Handling, Transfer, and Condition of Containers and Piping Systems AA-001a 40 CFR 63.3900(b); Subpart MMMM 3.D.2 Organic HAPs Good Air Pollution Control Practices AA-001 11 Miss.
 Admin.
 Code Pt.
-2, R. 2.2.B(10).
-3.D.3 PM (filterable only) Spray gun requirements for outdoor surface coating AA-003 11 Miss.
+2, R. 2.2.B.(10).
+3.D.3 PM (filterable) Spray Gun Requirements for Outdoor Surface Coating AA-003 11 Miss.
 Admin.
 Code Pt.
-2, R. 2.2.B(10).
-3.D.4 PM (filterable only) Prohibition on reuse of dry abrasive blasting media
+2, R. 2.2.B.(10).
+3.D.4 PM (filterable) Prohibition on Reuse of Dry Abrasive Blasting Media NMHC + NO X CO AA-006 40 CFR 60.4211(a); Subpart IIII 3.D.5 PM Perform Compliance Practices Opacity (Smoke)

-- 3.D.1 For Emission Point AA-001b, those surface coating operations subject to 40 CFR 63, Subpart II, the permittee shall ensure that: - (a) At all times the permittee must operate and maintain the affected source in a manner consistent with safety and good air pollution control practices for minimizing emissions.
-Determination of whether such operation and maintenance procedures are being used will be based on information available to the DEQ which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source. - (b) All handling and transfer of VOHAP-containing materials to and from containers, tanks, vats, drums, and piping systems is conducted in a manner that minimizes spills. - (c) All containers, tanks, vats, drums, and piping systems are free of cracks, holes, and other defects and remain closed unless materials are being added to or removed from them.
+- 3.D.1 For Emission Point AA-001b, the permittee shall meet the following requirements for the surface coating operations subject to 40 CFR Part 63, Subpart II: - (a) The permittee must operate and maintain the affected source in a manner consistent with safety and good air pollution control practices for minimizing emissions at all times.
+The determination of whether such operation and maintenance procedures are being used will be based on information available to the MDEQ that may include (but is not limited to) monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source. - (b) All handling and transfer of VOHAP-containing materials to and from containers, tanks, vats, drums, and piping systems is conducted in a manner that minimizes spills. - (c) All containers, tanks, vats, drums, and piping systems are free of cracks, holes, and other defects and remain closed unless materials are being added to or removed from them.

-(Ref.: 40 CFR 63.783(b), Subpart II)
+(Ref.: 40 CFR 63.783(b); Subpart II)

-3.D.2 For Emission Point AA-001a, at all times, the permittee must operate and maintain any affected source, including associated air pollution control equipment and monitoring equipment, in a manner consistent with safety and good air pollution control practices for minimizing emissions.
+3.D.2 For Emission Point AA-001a, the permittee must operate and maintain any affected source (including associated air pollution control equipment and monitoring equipment) in a manner consistent with safety and good air pollution control practices for minimizing emissions at all times.

 The general duty to minimize emissions does not require the permittee to make any further efforts to reduce emissions if levels required by the applicable standard have been achieved.
-Determination of whether a source is operating in compliance with operation and maintenance requirements will be based on information available to the DEQ that may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the affected source.
+The determination of whether a source is operating in compliance with operation and maintenance requirements will be based on information available to the MDEQ that may include (but is not limited to) monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the affected source.

-(Ref.: 40 CFR 63.3900(b), Subpart MMMM)
+(Ref.: 40 CFR 63.3900(b); Subpart MMMM)

-3.D.3 For surface coating conducted outdoors (Emission Point AA-001), the permittee shall use high-volume, low-pressure (HVLP) spray guns, electrostatic application, airless spray guns, air-assisted airless spray guns, or an equivalent coating technology that is demonstrated to achieve a transfer efficiency comparable to one of these spray gun technologies for a comparable operation, and for which written approval has been obtained from the DEQ.
+3.D.3 For Emission Point AA-001 (surface coating conducted outdoors), the permittee shall use high-volume, low-pressure (HVLP) spray guns, electrostatic application, airless spray guns, air-assisted airless spray guns, or an equivalent coating technology that is demonstrated to achieve a transfer efficiency comparable to one of these spray gun technologies for a comparable operation, and for which written approval has been obtained from the MDEO.

-The procedure used to demonstrate spray gun transfer efficiency is equivalent to that of an HVLP spray gun must be equivalent to the California South Coast Air Quality Management District's "Spray Equipment Transfer Efficiency Test Procedure for Equipment User, May 24, 1989" and "Guidelines for Demonstrating Equivalency with District Approved Transfer Efficient Spray Guns, September 26, 2002", Revision 0 (attached in Appendix E), or most recent version.
+The procedure used to demonstrate spray gun transfer efficiency is equivalent to that of an HVLP spray gun must be equivalent to the California South Coast Air Quality Management District's "Spray Equipment Transfer Efficiency Test Procedure for Equipment User, May 24, 1989" and "Guidelines for Demonstrating Equivalency with District Approved Transfer Efficient Spray Guns, September 26, 2002" - Revision 0 (attached in Appendix E) or the most recent version.

 (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 2.2.B(10).)
+2, R. 2.2.B.(10).)